fiofury1/django-skeleton-docker/README.md

      - Uses pytest / pytest-django packages.
           - pytest settings found in pytest.ini.
           - Uses conftest.py files to define test data/fixtures.
-               - Fitures included:  browser, authenticated_browser, authenticated_user
+               - Includes global conftest.py in project root
+                    - Many useful fixtures predefined and used
+               - Includes placeholder conftest.py files in project level testing folder, 'main' app, and 'account' app.
           - Uses 'mixer' (package) for generating test data.
      - Uses pytest-dotenv to read environment variables into TEST environment.
      - Uses Selenium and ChromeDriver for functional/integration testing.
           - Does not include a ChromeDriver in source code.
 You will need to install ChromeDriver into your environment(s).
      - Includes pytest-cov (i.e. "Coverage").
-Provided .coveragerc file includes files/folders to ignore from coverage report.
+          - Provided .coveragerc file includes files/folders to ignore from coverage report.
+          - 100% Coverage
      - Test file/folder structure
           - Project level tests to be included in the project level 'tests' folder (i.e. '<project_name>/tests/').